houke/acf-icon-picker/README.md

 ## Changelog

+-   1.9.2 - ACF 6.3 compatibility fix.
+Change class name to avoid conflict with new ACF field type.
-* 1.9.1 - ACF 6 compatibility fix.
+-   1.9.1 - ACF 6 compatibility fix.
 Thanks to [idflood](https://github.com/houke/acf-icon-picker/pull/30)
-* 1.9.0 - Fix issue with Gutenberg preview not updating when removing.
+-   1.9.0 - Fix issue with Gutenberg preview not updating when removing.
 Thanks to [cherbst](https://github.com/houke/acf-icon-picker/pull/23)
-* 1.8.0 - Fix issue with Gutenberg not saving icon.
+-   1.8.0 - Fix issue with Gutenberg not saving icon.
 Thanks to [tlewap](https://github.com/houke/acf-icon-picker/pull/17)
-* 1.7.0 - 2 new filters for more control over icon path.
+-   1.7.0 - 2 new filters for more control over icon path.
 Thanks to [benjibee](https://github.com/houke/acf-icon-picker/pull/11)
-* 1.6.0 - Performance fix with lots of icons.
+-   1.6.0 - Performance fix with lots of icons.
 Thanks to [idflood](https://github.com/houke/acf-icon-picker/pull/9)
-* 1.5.0 - Fix issue where searching for icons would break preview if icon name has space
+-   1.5.0 - Fix issue where searching for icons would break preview if icon name has space
-* 1.4.0 - Add filter to change folder where svg icons are stored
+-   1.4.0 - Add filter to change folder where svg icons are stored
-* 1.3.0 - Adding close option on modal
+-   1.3.0 - Adding close option on modal
-* 1.2.0 - Adding search filter input to filter through icons by name
+-   1.2.0 - Adding search filter input to filter through icons by name
-* 1.1.0 - Add button to remove the selected icon when the field is not required
+-   1.1.0 - Add button to remove the selected icon when the field is not required
-* 1.0.0 - First release
+-   1.0.0 - First release